-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1994.
-Include in the cohort those who entered your institution during the summer term preceding fall 1994.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1995.
+Include in the cohort those who entered your institution during the summer term preceding fall 1995.

-B4.
-Initial 1994 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 1022 (1999 IPEDS GRS, Section II, Part A, line 10, sum of columns 15 and 16)

-- B5.
-Of the initial 1994 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: 0 - (1999 IPEDS GRS, Section II, Part C, line 45, sum of columns 15 and 16) - B6.
-Final 1994 cohort, after adjusting for allowable exclusions: 1022 (Subtract question B5 from question B4) - B7.
-Of the initial 1994 cohort, how many completed the program in four years or less (by August 31, 1998): 97 (1999 IPEDS GRS, Section II, Part A, line 19, sum of columns 15 and 16) - B8.
-Of the initial 1994 cohort, how many completed the program in more than four years but in five years or less (after August 31, 1998 and by August 31, 1999): 138 (1999 IPEDS GRS, Section II, Part A, line 20, sum of columns 15 and 16) - B9.
-Of the initial 1994 cohort, how many completed the program in more than five years but in six years or less (after August 31, 1999 and by August 31, 2000): 53 (1999 IPEDS GRS, Section II, Part A, line 21, sum of columns 15 and 16) - B10.
-Total graduating within six years (sum of questions B7, B8, and B9): 288 (1999 IPEDS GRS, Section II, Part A, line 18, sum of columns 15 and 16) - B11.
-Six-year graduation rate for 1994 cohort (question B10 divided by question B6): 28.2 %
+- B4.
+Initial 1995 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: 1354 - B5.
+Of the initial 1995 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: N/A - B6.
+Final 1995 cohort, after adjusting for allowable exclusions: 1354 (Subtract question B5 from question B4) - B7.
+Of the initial 1995 cohort, how many completed the program in four years or less (by August 31, 1999): 137 - B8.
+Of the initial 1995 cohort, how many completed the program in more than four years but in five years or less (after August 31, 1999 and by August 31, 2000): 206